Top 10 High-Fiber Foods to Relieve Constipation Naturally

 | Flaxseeds righ fiber food for constipation |

-Unlike white bread, whole wheat bread is made with the full grain, keeping all the fiber and nutrients (7g per 100g).
+Unlike white bread, whole wheat bread is made with the full grain, keeping all the fiber and nutrients.
 It helps you feel full and promotes regular bowel movements.
+Always look for "100% whole wheat" on the label.

 ![]() |